NPCai/Open-IE-Papers/README.md

 # Open-IE-Papers

 Open Information Extraction (OpenIE) papers and resources.
-Summaries are by @jbecke and Theodore Christakis, to the best of our abilities after reading each paper or testing the system (when available).
+Summaries are by [@jbecke](https://github.com/jbecke) and [@TheodoreChristakis](https://github.com/TheodoreChristakis), to the best of our abilities after reading each paper or testing the system (when available).
 Some links are duplicated accross sections such that each section is self-contained.

 ## General